 One Florida spring that my family and I keep returning to is Salt Springs.
-Located in the Ocala National Forest, it’s a short and scenic hour and a half drive away from Jacksonville.
+Located in the Ocala National Forest, it’s a short and scenic hour and a half drive away from Jacksonville and makes the perfect summer day trip.
 Salt Springs Recreation Area is currently my nine-year-old daughter’s favorite spring that we have explored.

 Salt Springs is an amazing place to snorkel.
 Just under the surface of the water, you will see so many different schools of fish swimming around, and even the occasional blue crab.
 The 52 million gallons of spring water bubbles up from the caves in a few different spots surrounded by rocks making even more areas to explore and snorkel over.

 The landscape surrounding the springs is sprinkled with old oak trees dripping with Spanish moss.
 In fact, one oak tree is even over 200 years old.
 The grounds are simply stunning and worthy of a stroll.
 Make sure to pack a picnic for lunch under these magnificent oaks.
 There are scattered picnic tables surrounding the swimming area as well as plenty of open spots to lay a blanket or set a chair.

 We tent camped at this park over spring break and were impressed with how super clean the park is.
 Every trip to Salt Springs Recreation Area we take note of how well maintained and cared for all areas of the park are.
 While camping we hiked Big Swamp Trail, one of the many trails in the park.
 It was about a 40-minute loop with our young girls.
 Don’t forget the bug spray if you decide to hike in the summer months.
 Parking for Big Swamp Trail is located by the RV camping area.